Student Conduct Code

 - Creates, participates in a disturbance, or is present during a disturbance.

-- Participates in lewd or indecent conduct.
+- Participates in lewd or indecent conduct which includes indecent exposure.

 - Fails to assure proper conduct of guest.

 - Assists another student, student organization, or guest to violate College policy; aiding, abetting, conspiring, or being an accessory to any act prohibited by this Student Conduct Code.